-This support and advice sits outside of the application and assessment process for this scheme, and RLUK and AHRC wish to stress that every application received to this scheme will be assessed on equal terms, regardless of the sex, age, and/or ethnicity of the applicant.
-Proposals will be assessed and graded on their merits, in accordance with the criteria and the aims and objectives set for this scheme (available within the Full Application Guidance document), and regardless of an individual’s background and whether they have received application advice.
+This support and advice sits outside of the application and assessment process, and both RLUK and AHRC wish to stress that every application received to this scheme will be assessed on equal terms, regardless of the sex, age, and/or ethnicity of the applicant.
+Proposals will be assessed and graded on their merits, in accordance with the criteria and the aims and objectives set for this scheme (available within the Full Application Guidance document).
+Receiving advice from an application advisor is no guarantee of funding success, and advisors sit separately from the assessment process of the scheme.

 Please note: The advice offered by advisors will be generic and will not relate specifically to your individual application (see below, role of application advisors).
 If you have a specific question about your application, we advise that you ask this during one of the scheme’s Application Surgeries or contact AHRC/RLUK directly using the contact details provided within the Application Guidance.